onsabimana/tf-acceptance-testing-docker-hub-images/README.md

 - tests must be in the aws package
 - namespace pretty much everything with Arrakis to avoid conflicts.
 E.g. instead of testAccProviders, I used testAccArrakisProviders
-- use Docker 17.06 or greater to enable single container mount support
+- mount your modules to (e.g.) /config and refer there in the test config

 ## What's included?